Twisted Wheel Club: Later versions

 The Twisted Wheel was reopened in the 1970s as a fully licensed and expanded venue by Pete Roberts.
 It enjoyed capacity attendance for its Sunday afternoon sessions, alongside which were all-nighters and Friday evening sessions.
 From 2002, nostalgia soul nights were held in the original Whitworth Street location on the final Friday of every month.
 These nights featured the original DJ playlists and many original members attended.
 Two "Goldmine" recordings, Twisted Wheel and Twisted Wheel Again, feature songs from the original DJ playlists.

-The physical structure of the club was finally removed from the Manchester landscape in 2013 when it was demolished to make way for a hotel.
-This despite attempts to impress on the City Council the venue's cultural importance.
+The physical structure of the club was removed from the Manchester landscape in 2013 when it was demolished to make way for a hotel.
+This happened despite attempts to save the building on the grounds of the venue's cultural importance.

 The Twisted Wheel relocated to Night People, 105-107 Princess Street, Manchester.
 The club had two rooms with separate sound systems, one of which was solely dedicated to the legacy of the iconic Twisted Wheel, complete with original memorabilia and bare brick arches throughout, giving it the atmosphere that Whitworth St was known for.

-On April 10th, 2022 the Twisted Wheel Club moved to the newly revamped Band On The Wall venue in Manchester's Northern Quarter.
-The Sunday afternoon / early evening sessions are held monthly, and tickets are available from the Band On The Wall.
+On 10 April 2022, the Twisted Wheel Club moved to the newly revamped Band on the Wall venue in Manchester's Northern Quarter.
+The Sunday afternoon / early evening sessions are held monthly.
+By October 2023, the Twisted Wheel Club / Basement 66 operates out of AREA on Manchester's Sackville Street.